zcash/zcash-gitian/README.md

 - [GnuPG](https://www.gnupg.org/) 2.x (2.11.18 or greater) and make sure it is callable via `gpg2`

-## Install the `vagrant-disksize` plugin to support resize of the start up disk:
+## Install the `vagrant-disksize` plugin to support resize of the startup disk:

 ```
 $ vagrant plugin install vagrant-disksize